JonasBlomquist/Learning/Python/Bioinformatics/ProteinStructure/README.md

 ### Analysis

 In the notebook [Solvent Exposure](Solvent_exposure.ipynb) I have conducted a small analysis looking at the two solvent exposure measures contact number and half sphere exposure.
-The notebook can be view using nbviewer [here](https://nbviewer.org/github/JonasBlomquist/Learning/blob/main/Python/Bioinformatics/ProteinStructure/Solvent_exposure.ipynb).

 ### Dependencies